Aravind03/React-BirthdayWebpart/README.md

 ## Features

-Description of the extension that expands upon high-level summary above.

-This extension illustrates the following concepts:

-- topic 1
-- topic 2
-- topic 3

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.

 > Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
 More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.